 When I was a kid, either creamed peas or creamed pearl onions or a combination of both were on the menu now and then, especially at Grandma’s house.
 Honestly, I wonder if they were the ones that used to come in the box, frozen.
 They were often served with Salmon Loaf, so when I reworked Grandma’s Salmon Loaf recipe into Not Grandma’s Salmon Loaf, I thought I’d better address the Creamed Peas & Pearl Onions, too.
 They really do go so well together and the cream sauce serves as a sauce for the Salmon Loaf, too.

 Do you love Shepherd’s Pie?
 Or Cottage Pie?
 It’s been a fave of mine since I was a kid.
 I have a recipe on my site made from ground beef, but the Shepherd’ Pie that will have me running to the kitchen (and the family running to the table) is this one: Shepherds Pie from Leftover Pot Roast.

 So over the long weekend, temps way up in the 90’s (oh why is the weather so craaaazy this year?)
 I somehow got the idea that I wanted some of that Old Fashioned Tuna Macaroni Salad.
 You know the one I mean, all cool, creamy deliciousness with a few crunchy veggies and that tuna that somehow melds in and makes everything so rich.

 Do you need a fun, fresh take on a dish for your Holiday Ham leftovers?
-Something easy, fast and crave-worthy?
-You’re gonna want to try this Hawaiian Fried Rice.
-And you’re gonna look like a genius when you bring this to the table! 🙂
+Something easy, fast, and crave-worthy?
+You’re gonna want to rock this Hawaiian Fried Rice.
+It’s such a completely different take on leftover ham that you’ll look like a genius when you bring this to the table! 🙂